asteris-llc/converge/docs/content/resource-authors-guide.md

 [`resource.Task`](https://godoc.org/github.com/asteris-llc/converge/resource#Task) interface
 is what you will implement to have converge run your `Check` and `Apply` methods.
 The `export` and `re-export-as` tags in your `resource.Task` implementation are used to define lookup methods from within converge.

-An example of a resource is:
+Using the `Shell` module as an example we can see how tasks should be
+implemented:

 ```go
 type Shell struct {